luxacious11/RPTracker/readme.md

 **Initial Setup**
 1. Fork this repository to your own Github account and clone that fork onto your local system.
 2. Change directory into the cloned repository (`cd repositoryname`) and run `yarn install`.
 After this, you can run `yarn build` to build styles, scripts, and html pages once.
 Run `yarn watch` to build continuously whenever one of the related files change.
-3. Create a new Google Sheet using [this template](https://docs.google.com/spreadsheets/d/1lhUkaFrGjMxKfoGQ008JTgAaWlK2eCEUPTOth0_g4C4/edit?usp=sharing).
+3. Create a new Google Sheet using the template linked in the downloaded version of this repo.
 4. In Google Sheets, click Extensions > Apps Script.
 Confirm there is about 202 lines of code there.
 If not, copy the contents of `googleSheets.txt` from Github into this section.
 5. While in Apps Script, click on the `doGet` dropdown.
 Change this to `setup`.
 Then, click Run and go through the authentication process.
 If it claims that 'Google hasn’t verified this app', click through "Advanced > Go to Untitled project (unsafe)" to finish the remaining authentication steps.
 6. Click on "Deploy > New Deployment".
 Ensure "Web App" is selected and that "Who has Access" is set to "Anyone".
 It will take you through authentication a second time.
 After, it will provide you a Deployment ID.
 Copy this and paste it in the `source/js/settings.js` file within the quotations following `const deployID = `.